 By the end of this course, learners will be able to:

-- Understand how libraries organize materials in their collections
+• Describe how libraries select and acquire materials for their collections

 Format: Self-paced course